Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Introduction

 We took several steps to address these previously unaddressed questions in as controlled matter as possible.
-First, in contrast to most prior works that use publisher-level labeling of news (e.g., Adelson et al. \cite{edelson2021understanding}; Horne et al. \cite{horne2019different}), we employ article-level labeling of bias and reliability.
+First, in contrast to most prior works that use publisher-level labeling (e.g., Adelson et al. \cite{edelson2021understanding}; Horne et al. \cite{horne2019different}), we employ article-level labeling of bias and reliability.
 By doing so, we capture that not all articles by a publisher have the same bias or reliability, recognizing that the publisher (source) is only one factor~\cite{understanding_how_readers} in the bias/reliability.
 In particular, we consider the bias and reliability of articles ($N=19,050$), meticulously selected from a substantial pool of publishers ($N=1,121$) and 30K+ manually labeled news articles.
-Here, the original labeling was provided by Ad Fontes Media~\cite{AdFontes}, which rates both news sources and individual articles based on their level of bias and reliability.
+Here, the original labeling was provided by Ad Fontes Media~\cite{AdFontes}, which provides bias and reliability of news articles.
 Second, through active back-and-forth discussions and feedback with the Crowdtangle team, we developed and implemented a methodology using their Chrome addon that allows us to obtain simultaneous interaction statistics for a representative sample of publicly shared Facebook posts linking these articles, as well as across all Facebook posts (including both public and private posts) linking these articles.
 Finally, using this unique dataset, we perform a comparison of interaction dynamics when users share news articles with different levels of bias and reliability, both publicly and privately.

 {\bf Empirical example findings:} Our analysis reveals several key insights into how users interact with news articles of varying bias and reliability on Facebook.
 For instance, we show that users tend to engage more deeply in private discussions than in public ones, irrespective of the news class.
 When considering the news class, we highlight that users exhibit relatively higher deep interaction levels with highly-unreliable content.
 Our results also show that reliable news content has significantly lower private interaction shares compared to the highly-reliable or even unreliable content.